InterWorkAlliance/Sustainability/vem/supply/ccp.md

   - Some Value - see [leakage](#leakage)
 - Reference to Project/MBP/Claim
 - Reference to Contract/VerifiedClaims/Claim
-- Date Range: the verified time period of the benefit claim
+- Date Range: The verified time period of the benefit claim.

 Core Carbon Attributes contain: